moscarellar/rock-paper-scissors/README.md

 Site was deployed to GitHub.
 In order to deploy I followed instructions in tutorials offered by Code Institute.
 Choosing the right option in the source section (Main/Master Branch).

-I began to apply (to some extent) constant commits for the website.
-However I believe there is the need to do it more often.
-I believe as a beginner this practice will be more and more common in future projects.
+I began to apply (to some extent) constant commits for the website, as this was a recommendation from previous project.
+Commits were more specific on this project, however I understand there is a space for improvements.

 ## Credits